-As a result of the Government's new level 4 alert coming into play, Crockers are committed to going above and beyond to ensure the safety and well-being of our team and our clients.
-To help contain the spread of COVID-19, and in line with the Governments escalation our office will be working remotely from Wednesday 25 March 2020, but be assured we will still be contactable by phone or email for any property related queries.
+Crockers are committed to going above and beyond to ensure the safety and well-being of our team and our clients.
+To help contain the spread of COVID-19, and in line with the Governments escalation our office is working remotely, but be assured we will still be contactable by phone or email for any property related queries.

 Listed below are the answers to frequently asked questions regarding Realty Sales that may be of interest to you.

 - Under Level 3 guidelines our agents are not able to hold open homes.
 Private viewings are available strictly by appointment only with consent of the client and property occupants/tenants.
 A maximum of 2 private viewings can be held per day and these must be contactless with the appropriate tracing and hygiene practices.